 Page

 Foreword 2

 1. Who We Are 4

 2. The Planning Context 6

 3 Our Corporate Goals 12

-4 Measuring Results 17
+4 Measuring Results 18

-5. Financing Our Services 20
+5. Financing Our Services 21

+6. Governance and Delivering the Business Plan 22

-6. 2018/19 Activities and Targets 21
+7. 2019/20 Activities and Targets 23

-6.2.
-Business Plan 2018/19 22
+7.2.
+Business Plan 2019/20 24

-Appendix One: Libraries NI Board Members 29
+Appendix One: Libraries NI Board Members 31

-Appendix Two: Organisation Structure 30
+Appendix Two: Organisation Structure 32

+Appendix Three: Libraries NI Corporate Goals and Strategic Objectives mapped to the Draft Programme for Government Outcomes Framework and the Outcomes Delivery Plan 33